Contact Us for a Free Consultation (818) 781-1570

 Many of these federal crimes may result in significant prison time if convicted.
 Let's look at some of the more common criminal offenses related to the corporate world.

-Bribery is when an individual or company offers money or goods to another party in exchange for influencing their judgment.
-Bribery can occur between two companies or between a company/individual and a government official.
+Bribery occurs when an individual or company offers money or goods to another party in exchange for influencing their judgment.
+It can occur between two companies or between a company or individual and a government official.

 Corruption is similar to bribery, but it often takes place on a much larger scale.
 It can involve kickbacks, money laundering, payoffs, and other activities to help a company or individual gain an unfair advantage.

 Fraud is perhaps the most common type of white-collar crime.
 It takes many different forms, but all involve deception to gain an advantage or financial benefit.
-Examples include accounting fraud (e.g., "cooking" the books), tax fraud, government contract fraud, insurance fraud, commodities trading, government programs fraud, etc.
+Examples include accounting fraud (e.g., "cooking" the books), tax fraud, government contract fraud, insurance fraud, commodities trading, and government program fraud.

 Insider Trading is a specific type of fraud that occurs when someone uses non-public information to make investment decisions.
 It's illegal because it gives the individual an unfair advantage over other investors.